 There was just one problem.
 The distinguished Englishman was a woman.

-Etheldred Benett had neither a feminine name nor avocation, so it's not surprising that, at a time when few women could participate in scientific societies, she should be mistaken for a man by foreign officials.
-But gentlemen geologists who cited her in their own books and papers often referred to her as Miss Benett, confident the colleagues would know exactly who they meant.
+Etheldred Benett's first name was one letter off from a name commonly applied to men: Ethelred.
+She had neither a feminine name nor avocation, so it's not surprising that, at a time when few women could participate in scientific societies, she should be mistaken for a man by foreign officials.
+But gentlemen geologists who cited her in their own books and papers often referred to her as Miss Benett, confident their colleagues would know exactly who they meant.

 Benett was born in 1775 or 1776, meaning she was old enough to be the mother of Mary Anning, the other notable female fossil collector of the age.
 But Benett had advantages Anning lacked, namely a well-connected family and independent wealth.
 Etheldred and her sister Anna both received encouragement from Aylmer Bourke Lambert, a geologist and botanist who was a family relative by marriage.
 Anna focused on plants while Etheldred focused on fossils.
 She never married, and lived most of her life in the family home in western Wiltshire.
+Though she occasionally suffered from ill health, and had to contend with family matters, she had time to pursue her interests.
 According to Deborah Cadbury, Benett's carriage was a common site near the county's good fossil localities.

-When it came to fossils, the collection Benett assembled proved to be a valuable resource for contemporary geologists and paleontologists.
-Anyone studying the region's rocks did well to visit her curiosity cabinet.
+When it came to fossils, the collection Benett assembled proved to be a valuable resource for her contemporary geologists and paleontologists.
+By about 1809, anyone studying the region's rocks did well to visit her curiosity cabinet.
 It contained thousands of specimens from the Age of Reptiles, many of the fossils serving as type specimens for new species declarations.
 In a 1989 review of her collection, Arthur Bogen and Hugh Torrens observed that her collection had an impact on modern understanding of "Porifa, Coelenterata, Echinodermata, and molluscan classes Cephalopoda, Gastropoda, and Bivalvia."

-Benett was known partly for her fossil collection and geologizing, and partly for her correspondence with contemporary fossil lovers, including William Smith and Gideon Mantell.
+Benett was known partly for her fossil collection and geologizing, and partly for her correspondence with contemporary fossil lovers, including William Smith and Gideon Mantell (whom she once corrected on the spelling of her name, reminding him of the extra D).
 Benett and Mantell occasionally swapped fossils, and when Benett died in 1845, Mantell penned her obituary for the London Geological Journal.

 After Benett's death, her fossil collection was split up and scattered across multiple museums in the United Kingdom — London, Leeds, Bristol among others.
 Some of her fossils found their way to the St. Petersburg Museum.
 The bulk of her collection was purchased by an American, Thomas Bellerby Wilson, and he relayed the fossils to the Academy of Natural Sciences of Philadelphia.